DESIGNATED FOREST LAND RCW 84.33.130

 The management plan filed with the County Assessor should be upgraded: 1) at the time of a harvest that reduces the stocking below state forest practice regulation levels; 2) when the property changes ownership; or 3) when conditions change that may hinder the management of the property for forest land.

-In general, if the landowner has an "Approved Forest Stewardship Plan" as part of the Department of Natural Resources' Forest Stewardship Program, or a "Conservation Plan" developed by the Soil Conservation Service, it will meet the requirements for a management plan for designated forest land if the land is stocked or will soon be stocked with commercial species of trees (see RCW 84.33.130(4)) and meets the other basic requirements of RCW 84.33.
+In general, if the landowner has an "Approved Forest Stewardship Plan" as part of the Department of Natural Resources' Forest Stewardship Program, or a "Conservation Plan" developed by the Soil Conservation Service, it will meet the requirements for a management plan for designated forest land if the land is stocked with commercial species of trees.

 It is possible that there is property now under designation status that does not have an adequate management plan on file.
 If an inspection of the property casts doubt on whether it is being managed as forest land (for example, it is not adequately stocked with commercial species of trees or it is not being used primarily for the growing of trees) a step we will take before removal from the program will be to request a management plan from the landowner.